Online Dynamic B-Matching With Applications to Reconfigurable Datacenter Networks: Related Work

 \section{Related Work}

-Reconfigurable networks based on optical circuit switches, 60 GHz wireless, and free-space optics, have received much attention over the last years~\cite{projector,reactor,helios,firefly,zhou2012mirror}.
+Reconfigurable networks based on optical circuit switches, 60 GHz wireless, and free-space optics, have received much attention over the last years~\cite{avin2019renets,firefly,helios,projector,reactor,teh2020flexspander,zhou2012mirror}, see also the recent survey for an overview~\cite{sigact19}.
+For an overview of the theoretical foundations of demand-aware networks, we refer the reader to~\cite{ccr18san}.
 It has been shown empirically that reconfigurable networks can achieve a performance similar to a demand-oblivious full-bisection bandwidth network at significantly lower cost~\cite{firefly,projector}.
-Furthermore, the study of reconfigurable networks is not limited to datacenters and interesting use cases also arise in the context of wide-area networks~\cite{Jia2017,jin2016optimizing} and overlays~\cite{scheideler2009distributed,ratnasamy2002topologically}.
+Furthermore, the study of reconfigurable networks is not limited to datacenters and interesting use cases also arise in the context of wide-area networks~\cite{Jia2017,jin2016optimizing} and overlays~\cite{ratnasamy2002topologically,scheideler2009distributed}.